BRACKETS-by-TRIAD/craftable/README.md

 - Translations manager
 - other helpers to quickly bootstrap your new administration area (Media Library, Admin Listing, etc.)

+### Demo ###

+We have created a demo for you to play around at https://demo.brackets.sk.

+Use these credentials to sign-in:
+- email: `administrator@brackets.sk`
+- password: `best package ever`

+You can see an administration of:
+- [Posts](https://demo.brackets.sk/admin/posts) - this is the standard CRUD generated with `admin-generator` package
+- [Translatable Articles](https://demo.brackets.sk/admin/translatable-articles) - this is the showcase for `translatable`eloquent models
+- [Manage access](https://demo.brackets.sk/admin/users) - is a extended CRUD for the User (your existing eloquent model) management
+- [Translations](https://demo.brackets.sk/admin/translations) - where you can manage the translations stored in the database

 ### Made of components ###

 Our intent was to split all the stuff into several packages with as least dependencies as possible.
 This is what we're coming with at the moment: